frup42/apex-mocks-sfdx/readme.md

 ],
 ```

 All ApexMocks classes are prefixed with fflib_.
-This prevents filename collissions when it gets integrated into our sample app code.
+This prevents filename collisions when it gets integrated into our sample app code.
 For example, if both ApexMocks and our app tried to define a file called Answer, there can only be one Answer class in the scratch org so one of the versions would be lost.

 Let's take advantage of this...
 Look at our .gitignore.
 What this means is: you can make a change to the ApexMocks classes in your scratch org, but you can't check them in.
 Changes to ApexMocks should be made in the ApexMocks repo for everyone to enjoy - then copied here in the standard way.